 - Location/Venue – choose a venue depending on the kind of money you are expecting to raise along with the expected audience.
 The venue costs should not be more than 30-35% of your entire conference budget.

 - Travel and Stay arrangements of key speakers/personnel of the event – How you treat your guests is important in getting good reviews from your key invitees.
 The boarding arrangements need not be top class, but they should be clean, easily accessible and should provide for basic necessities like hot water, coffee and breakfast.

-- Conference proceedings and properties required – If you do not plan and provide for the properties like projectors and computers that are needed for the seminar, you will be running around just before the conference is about to start.
+- Conference proceedings and properties required – If you do not plan and provide for the properties like projectors and computers that are needed for the seminar or a microphone from a top karaoke machines for animation, you will be running around just before the conference is about to start.
 In the least, you will miss out on important work scheduled for that time, and the worst –you may not get the equipment at the eleventh hour.

 - Public Relations (Advertisements, handouts, posters/stickers and other allied expenses) – Advertisements are expensive.
 Plan for them well in advance.
 Posters/stickers and handouts need to be ready in advance too for them to reach your target audience.

 - Meals for the attendees and speakers – The food should be fresh and filling.
 Remember, a starving audience is not a happy audience and irrespective of other things they will give negative reviews for your event.
 If you plan a special meal for invitees, budget that too.

 - Entertainments (if being hired) – It is a good idea to entertain your guests at the end of the day.
 Plan for this expense if you have the budget.

 - Coffee/Tea supply during the event – Techies need coffee or tea through out the day.
 Having a constant supply of hot beverages through out the day is a good idea – and it is not expensive either.